samkatt/online-pomdp-planning/docs/methods/mcts.rst

 Monte-Carlo tree search (MCTS [browne_survey_2012]_) in POMDPs incrementally builds a look-ahead tree of interactions with the environment.
 This is done through simulations, where each simulation travels through the tree and expands when it reaches a leaf.
-In POMDPs the tree branches on actions and observations [silver_monte-carlo_2010]_.
+In POMDPs the tree branches on actions and observations.

 Short description
 =================